cesco345/molecule_viewer/README.md

 1. Technology Choices:

    - Next.js for modern React features and good TypeScript support
-   - Raw WebGL instead of Three.js for better control and learning
+   - Raw WebGL instead of Three.js and/or Fiber for better control and learning/teaching of important GL concepts
    - TypeScript for type safety and better development experience

 2. Architecture Decisions: